jrandj/aws-security-specialty/README.md

 1. Within an organization’s policy, determine when to federate a directory services to IAM.

     * Identity federation is a system of trust between two parties for the purpose of authenticating users and conveying information needed to authorize their access to resources.
-In this system, an identity provider (IdP) is responsible for user authentication, and a service provider (SP), such as a service or an application, controls access to resources.
+In this system, an Identity Provider (IdP) is responsible for user authentication, and a Service Provider (SP), such as a service or an application, controls access to resources.
 By administrative agreement and configuration, the SP trusts the IdP to authenticate users and relies on the information provided by the IdP about them.
 After authenticating a user, the IdP sends the SP a message, called an assertion, containing the user's sign-in name and other attributes that the SP needs to establish a session with the user and to determine the scope of resource access that the SP should grant.
 Federation is a common approach to building access control systems which manage users centrally within a central IdP and govern their access to multiple applications and services acting as SPs.

     * You can use AWS SSO for identities in the AWS SSO’s user directory, your existing corporate directory, or external IdP.
 With AWS SSO, you can assign permissions based on the group membership in your IdP’s directory, and then control the access for your users by simply modifying users and groups in the IdP.